girolamopalumbo879/Factor-investing-with-Option-Implied-Higher-Moments-Cumulant-in-a-Mean-Variace-Framework/README.md

 The file dataset2.xlsx contains the input data used for the empirical analysis and backtesting of the Single-Index and higher-moment factor models developed in the thesis.
 The dataset includes daily prices for a panel of individual U.S. stocks, the S&P 500 market index, and the U.S. 10-Year Treasury Constant Maturity yield, which serves as the risk-free rate proxy.

+File: DatasetRiskNeutralCumulants.mat

+The file DatasetRiskNeutralCumulants.mat contains the option-implied risk-neutral cumulants derived from S&P 500 option prices.
+Specifically, it includes the second (variance), third (skewness), and fourth (kurtosis) cumulants, denoted as c2, c3, and c4, respectively.
+These variables represent forward-looking measures of market expectations about volatility, asymmetry, and tail risk.
+The dataset also contains the corresponding dates vector, which aligns the cumulant series with the daily returns data from dataset2.xlsx.
+These cumulant series are used to compute the innovations (dc2, dc3, dc4) that serve as additional factors in the Double-Index (DIM), Market-Skewness (MSK), and Market-Kurtosis (MK) models implemented in the thesis.

 # Single Index Model (SIM)
 File: SIM.m